Nautilus’s /concepts/custom_data/ page describes the framework’s internal

 It contains:

-- A
+A DataType.

-DataType. - An inner custom payload implementing
+An inner custom payload implementing CustomDataTrait (wrapped in

-ts_event,ts_init) delegated to the innerCustomDataTraitand exposed as properties on the wrapper.
+CustomDataTrait and exposed as properties on the wrapper.

 Python-side semantics: __eq__ and __repr__ are implemented (equality